 It doesn’t matter what golf course, just get yourself and your mates out playing 9-holes once or twice a month.
 Even if you’re game is bad you’ll remember why the game is so much fun and most clubs have reasonable rates for early morning or twilight rounds.

 16. Do you have the right clubs for YOU?

 We’re not suggesting you should go out and buy yourselves a brand new set of golf clubs for the summer – but it is worthwhile making sure that the clubs you’re using suit your swing and stature.
-Ask you local golf pro to check your clubs.
+Ask your local golf pro to check your clubs.
 You may be using the wrong shafts for example.
-A pro will tell you if you have any large distance gaps in your arsenal too.
+A pro will tell you if you have any large distance gap in your arsenal too.
 You may also need to swap that 1-iron for a more forgiving hybrid club.

 17. Learn the rules

-Most golfers I know love talking about the rules of golf, but with such a huge number of rules and decisions very few of us know them all.
+Most golfers I know love talking about the rules of golf, but with such a huge number of rules and decisions, very few of us know them all.
 Pick a few that have nagged at you over the years and make sure you know them perfectly before you hit the fairways this summer.
 It may just save you or your playing partners a few strokes.

 18. Join a golf club

-If you want to really get set for a big summer of golf then joining a golf club is a great idea.
+If you want to get set for a big summer of golf then joining a golf club is a great idea.
 You’ll get yourself an official handicap, have access to practice facilities and have plenty of competitions to test your game.
 Not to mention meeting loads of other golfers.
 Look for clubs close to home offering low (or zero) joining fees, deals for you and your friends to join, and an active golf social media presence.
 Ask if they offer social rounds for handicapping too so that you even your summer evening rounds contribute to your official handicap.